High-dimensional separability for one- and few-shot learning: Multi-Correctors of AI Systems

-In brief, operation of multi-correctors (Fig.~\ref{ComplexCorrector}) can be described as follows: \begin{itemize} \item The correction system is organized as a set of elementary correctors, controlled by the dispatcher; \item Each elementary corrector `owns' a certain class of errors and includes a binary classifier that separates situations with a high risk of these errors, which it owns, from other situations; \item For each elementary corrector, a modified rule is set for operating of the corrected AI system in a situation with a high risk of error diagnosed by the classifier of this corrector; \item The input to the corrector is a complete vector of signals, consisting of the input, internal and output signals of the corrected artificial intelligence system, (as well as, if available, any other available attributes of the situation); \item The dispatcher distributes situations between elementary correctors; \item The decision rule, based on which the dispatcher distributes situations between elementary correctors, is formed as a result of cluster analysis of situations with diagnosed errors; \item Cluster analysis of situations with diagnosed errors is performed using an online algorithm; \item Each elementary corrector owns situations with errors from a single cluster; \item After receiving of a signal about the detection of new errors, the dispatcher modifies the definition of clusters according to the selected online algorithm and accordingly modifies the decision rule, on the basis of which situations are distributed between elementary correctors; \item After receiving a signal about detection of new errors, the dispatcher chooses an elementary corrector, which must process the situation, and the classifier of this corrector learns according to a non-iterative explicit rule. \end{itemize} Flowcharts of these operations are presented in Appendix~\ref{Sec:Flowcharts}.
-Multi-correctors satisfy the following requirements: \begin{enumerate} \item Simplicity of construction; \item Correction should not damage the existing skills of the system; \item Speed (fast non-iterative learning); \item Correction of new errors without destroying previous corrections. \end{enumerate}
+In brief, operation of multi-correctors (Figure~\ref{ComplexCorrector}) can be described as follows: \begin{itemize} \item The correction system is organised as a set of elementary correctors, controlled by the dispatcher; \item Each elementary corrector `owns' a certain class of errors and includes a binary classifier that separates situations with a high risk of these errors, which it owns, from other situations; \item For each elementary corrector, a modified rule is set for operating of the corrected AI system in a situation with a high risk of error diagnosed by the classifier of this corrector; \item The input to the corrector is a complete vector of signals, consisting of the input, internal, and output signals of the corrected Artificial Intelligence system, (as well as, if available, any other available attributes of the situation); \item The dispatcher distributes situations between elementary correctors; \item The decision rule, based on which the dispatcher distributes situations between elementary correctors, is formed as a result of cluster analysis of situations with diagnosed errors; \item Cluster analysis of situations with diagnosed errors is performed using an online algorithm; \item Each elementary corrector owns situations with errors from a single cluster; \item After receiving a signal about the detection of new errors, the dispatcher modifies the definition of clusters according to the selected online algorithm and accordingly modifies the decision rule, on the basis of which situations are distributed between elementary correctors; \item After receiving a signal about detection of new errors, the dispatcher chooses an elementary corrector, which must process the situation, and the classifier of this corrector learns according to a non-iterative explicit rule. \end{itemize}